 How far are halls from uni?

-To find out how far the university sites are from each hall, please have a look at the table here.
+To find out how far the university sites are from each hall, please take a look at our halls pages.

 How much is the Unibus service?